The Bostonians: Synopsis

 When Basil Ransom, a Mississippi lawyer and Confederate Civil War veteran, visits his affluent cousin Olive Chancellor in Boston, she reluctantly takes him to a political meeting where Verena Tarrant delivers a feminist speech.
-Ransom, a strong conservative, is annoyed by the speech but fascinated with the speaker.
-Olive, who never has set eyes on Verena, is equally fascinated.
-She persuades Verena to leave her parents' house, move in with her and study in preparation for a career in the feminist movement.
+Ransom, a stubborn conservative who opposes women's suffrage, is discomfited by the speech but fascinated with the speaker.
+Olive, who has never seen Verena before, is equally fascinated.
+She persuades Verena to leave her parents' house, move in with her, and study in preparation for a larger role in the feminist movement.
 Meanwhile, Ransom returns to his law practice in New York, which is not doing well.
-Still enchanted with Verena, he visits Boston again, travels to Cambridge where she is visiting her parents, and walks with her through the grounds of Harvard College, including the impressive Civil War Memorial Hall.
-Verena finds herself attracted to the charismatic Ransom and, without telling him of her decision, accedes to his request not to disclose their encounter to Olive, who, she well understands, strongly objects to her southern cousin and fears he will come between her and Verena.
+Still enchanted with Verena, he visits Boston again, travels to Cambridge where she is visiting her parents, and walks with her through the grounds of Harvard College, including the Civil War Memorial Hall.
+Verena finds herself attracted to the charismatic Ransom and, without telling him of her decision, accedes to his request not to disclose their encounter to Olive, who, she well understands, strongly objects to her southern cousin's beliefs and fears he will come between her and Verena.

-As Olive prepares Verena to become a platform speaker in the cause of feminism and the liberation of women from male domination, she accepts an invitation to speak in New York to a gathering of fashionable women from Mrs. Burrage, an immensely rich society woman whose son, Henry, had courted and been rejected by Verena in Boston when he was a student at Harvard College.
-Invited by Mrs. Burrage at the request of Verena, Basil comes to her talk.
-When Olive learns that Verena had requested Basil's invitation and that, back in Boston, she had received a letter from him, she begins to fear that he will take her young protegée away.
-When the two women return to their temporary quarters on Tenth Avenue, before going out to dine with Henry Burrage, they find two notes, one from Basil requesting an hour of Verena's time and another from Mrs. Burrage inviting Olive to her house for a conversation.
+As Olive prepares Verena to become a platform speaker supporting the cause of feminism and the liberation of women from male domination, she accepts an invitation to speak in New York to a gathering of fashionable women from Mrs. Burrage, a very rich society woman whose son, Henry, had courted and been rejected by Verena in Boston when he was a student at Harvard College.
+Basil, invited by Mrs. Burrage at the request of Verena, comes to her talk.
+When Olive learns that Verena had requested Basil be invited and that, back in Boston, she had received a letter from him, she begins to fear that he will take her young protegée away.
+When the two women return to their temporary quarters on Tenth Avenue before going out to dine with Henry Burrage, they find two notes, one from Basil requesting an hour of Verena's time and another from Mrs. Burrage inviting Olive to her house for a conversation.
 During her meeting with Mrs. Burrage, Olive discovers that she is acting on behalf of her son, who still wants to marry Verena.
 Though she despises men and wants to hold onto Verena, Olive gives serious thought to supporting Mrs. Burrage's proposal after she leaves her house.
 But when she returns to Tenth Avenue, she discovers that Verena has gone out walking with Basil.
-During their walk Basil expounded on his belief that women should not be granted suffrage and legal equality to men because their proper sphere is within the home as a wife and mother.
-Attracted by his manner and personality, but appalled by his views, Verena leaves him and falls into Olive's arms, begging in tears that they immediately quit New York and return to Boston.
+During their walk, Basil expounds on his belief that women should not be granted suffrage and legal equality to men because their proper sphere is within the home wives and mothers.
+Attracted by his manner and personality, but appalled by his views, Verena leaves him and falls into Olive's arms, begging in tears that they immediately leave New York and return to Boston.